DataBiosphere/terra-ui/integration-tests/Bueller.md

 To generate a token, create a JWT with the additional claim `target_audience: 'https://terra-bueller.appspot.com'`, sign it with the private key, and pass it to Google's OAuth2 `token` endpoint.
 Using one of Google's client libraries will make this easier.

-Pass the token in a header with every call: `Authentication: Bearer <token>`
+Pass the token in a header with every call: `Authorization: Bearer <token>`

 ## Developing